pnp/blog/content/post/start-building-apps-for-teams.md

 # today

-Over 250 million users work with Microsoft 365 and Microsoft Teams plays a key role in people\'s workdays.
+Over 250 million users work with Microsoft 365 and Microsoft Teams plays a key role in people's workdays.
 By integrating your app with Teams you bring it to where people already are and make it a part of their daily routine.
-Give Teams a try and I\'m curious to hear what you\'ve built.
-And if you have any questions, don\'t hesitate to ask them on our community forums at [aka.ms/m365pnp-community](https://techcommunity.microsoft.com/t5/microsoft-365-pnp/ct-p/Microsoft365PnP?WT.mc_id=m365-15200-wmastyka).
+Give Teams a try and I'm curious to hear what you've built.
+And if you have any questions, don't hesitate to ask them on our community forums at [aka.ms/m365pnp-community](https://techcommunity.microsoft.com/t5/microsoft-365-pnp/ct-p/Microsoft365PnP?WT.mc_id=m365-15200-wmastyka).